Julius Nyerere International Airport: History

 In October 2005, "Dar es Salaam International Airport" (DIA) was renamed "Mwalimu Julius Kambarage Nyerere International Airport" and on 1 November 2006, "Julius Nyerere International Airport".
 A total of 9,501,265 passengers used the airport from 1980 to 2004, averaging 2,770 per day.

 In April 2013, the Tanzania Airports Authority signed a TSH 275 billion contract with BAM International of the Netherlands for the construction of the first phase of Terminal III, with a capacity of 3.5 million passengers per year.
 In November 2015, the second phase was also awarded to BAM, at a contract price of US$110 million, and will add capacity for an additional 2.5 million passengers per year.
 After completion of Terminal III, it is expected that Terminal II will be devoted only to domestic passengers.
 It is proposed to build a rail shuttle link from the airport to the city, and rail coaches had been bought, as of 2014.

 The new Terminal 3 was constructed using domestic funding, and started operations in August 2019.
 In October 2022, it was announced that Terminal 2 was ready to be renovated soon by the Government of Tanzania.
 In February 2022, Tanzania Airports Authority announced their plans of developing a four-star hotel and commercial complex at Julius Nyerere International Airport (JNIA).

 Terminals

 There are three terminals at Dar es Salaam airport.

-Terminal 1 is a small terminal that handles chartered and private flights.
-It has an annual capacity of handling 500,000 passengers.
-This small terminal's operations as an International Airport ceased in 1984 after completion of Terminal II.
-As of 2025, Aircraft Maintenance Hangar is under construction at Terminal 1 to support Air Tanzania operations.
+Terminal 1 mainly used for private, charter, and small aircraft flights.
+In January 2026, a new VIP terminal was mainly built to serve high-profile and state passengers.

 Terminal 2 is used for domestic and regional scheduled flights.
 It has a capacity of handling 1.5 million passengers.
 In 2024, it was announced that the terminal is set for major renovation, with plans to transform it into a modern national hub for Air Tanzania capable of handling traffic of up to 3.5 million passengers.

 Terminal 3 is the newest terminal that opened in August 2019.
 It is used for International flights.
 The terminal consists of two phases, Phase I and II.
 There are 58 businesses in the terminal categorized under retail, operational machines and provision of services.